fmsouza/simple-twitter-bot/README.md

 ## Usage

-1. `git clone https://github.com/rfreebern/simple-twitter-bot.git && cd simple-twitter-bot && npm install`
+1. `git clone https://github.com/fmsouza/simple-twitter-bot.git && cd simple-twitter-bot && npm install`
 2. Create an application on http://dev.twitter.com
 3. Generate the necessary tokens.
 4. Copy `config.js-dist` to `config.js`
 5. Put your tokens in `config.js`
-6. Put some keywords for your bot to follow in the `keywords` array in `config.js`
+6. Put some keywords for your bot to follow in the `keywords`, `blacklist`, `autoRT`, and `notRT` arrays in `config.js`
-7. Add whatever logic you want to the `valid` and `response` functions in `config.js`
+7. Add whatever logic you want to the `valid` function in `config.js`
 8. `node bot.js > output.log &`

 ## What Uses It